eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Figure 6 above shows the parties and components that are involved in the trust architecture for the EUDI Wallet ecosystem.

-In the center of this ecosystem is the **EUDI Wallet Instance**, shown in the middle in blue.
-[Section 6.5](#65-trust-throughout-a-wallet-instance-lifecycle) describes the interactions between the Wallet Instance and other roles in the ecosystem in the lifecycle of a Wallet Instance, namely installation, activation, management, and de-installation.
+In the center of this ecosystem is the **EUDI Wallet Unit**, shown in the middle in blue.
+[Section 6.5](#65-trust-throughout-a-wallet-instance-lifecycle) describes the interactions between the Wallet Unit and other roles in the ecosystem in the lifecycle of a Wallet Unit, namely installation, activation, management, and de-installation.

-A Wallet Instance is the application of a Wallet Solution installed in the device of the User, which is provided by an **EUDI Wallet Provider**.
+A Wallet Unit is the application of a Wallet Solution installed in the device of the User, which is provided by an **EUDI Wallet Provider**.
 Within this Trust Model, the operational lifespans of both the Wallet Solution and its corresponding Wallet Provider are the same.
-As illustrated in Figure 6, the diagram positions the Wallet Provider above the Wallet Instance and depicts the Wallet Provider Registrar located in the lower right corner for each Member State.
+As illustrated in Figure 6, the diagram positions the Wallet Provider above the Wallet Unit and depicts the Wallet Provider Registrar located in the lower right corner for each Member State.
 [Section 6.2](#62-trust-throughout-a-wallet-solution-lifecycle) elaborates on the interactions among these entities throughout the lifecycle of a Wallet Solution and Wallet Provider, including processes such as registration and potential scenarios of withdrawal or suspension.

-One of the main functions of the Wallet Instance is to handle the User's PID(s) and attestations.
-The PID(s) are issued by **PID Providers and the attestations by Attestation Providers**, shown to the left of the Wallet Instance in Figure 1.
-Like Wallet Providers, PID Providers and Attestation Providers are registered by a **PID Provider Registrar or by an Attestation Provider Registrar** before they can interact with a Wallet Instance, and before a Relying Party can verify the PID(s) or attestation those Providers issue.
+One of the main functions of the Wallet Unit is to handle the User's PID(s) and attestations.
+The PID(s) are issued by **PID Providers** and the attestations by **Attestation Providers**, shown to the left of the Wallet Unit in Figure 1.
+Like Wallet Providers, PID Providers and Attestation Providers are registered by a **PID Provider Registrar** or by an **Attestation Provider Registrar** before they can interact with a Wallet Unit, and before a Relying Party can verify the PID(s) or attestation those Providers issue.
 As a consequence of the registration, a PID Provider or an Attestation Provider receives an access certificate from a **PID Provider Access Certificate Authority (CA)** or from an